rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 !!!
 Note

-    If you don't have access to the external repos, you can use either a mirror of the repo, a squid proxy, or the DVD.
+    If you do not have access to the external repos, you can use either a mirror of the repo, a squid proxy, or the DVD.

 ```
 # Use CD-ROM installation media